luxeengine/alpha/luxe/md/guide.shaders.md

         //we create a variable to hold the shader var hue_shader : Shader;

-        //and then we load the shader code, and we leave the vertex parameter blank, to use the default shader! hue_shader = Luxe.loadShader('assets/huechange.glsl');
+        //and then we fetch the already loaded shader hue_shader = Luxe.resources.shader('hue');

         //then we tell the sprite to use this shader when rendering hue_sprite.shader = hue_shader;